Batting is difficult!

 With a pitching machine you can practice your swing without a partner, whenever you like, for as long as you want.
 It’s a perfect training tool!

-There are a ton of different pitching machines on the market, all of which offer vastly different features.
+There are a ton of different pitching machines on the market, all of which offer vastly different features which makes setting them up a key part of it working properly.

 If you’re considering buying your very own pitching machine, the sheer amount of options can be rather overwhelming.